 The most reliable rocket

 Maybe one of the proofs that the Soyuz are very reliable is that they have been launching to space since 1967, suffering minimal modifications.
 This rocket has an exceptional track record in terms of reliability, having flown more than 120 times, without the death of any crew member.
-There have only been two incidents that have caused the death of the crew-members, the last of which was in 1971, with the Soyuz 11.
+There have only been two incidents that have caused the death of the crew members, the last of which was in 1971, with the Soyuz 11.

 What is it used for?

 Until recently, the only way to transport humans to the ISS was the Soyuz.
 The latter launched four times per year with the purpose of taking supplies and humans to the station.
-As the United States hasn’t the capability to take humans in orbit, it had to buy Soyuz seats to the Russians.
+As the United States hasn’t the capability to take humans in orbit, it had to buy Soyuz seats from the Russians.

-However, with the recent apparition of the Crew Dragon capsule, developed by SpaceX, it is very improbable for the United States to buy more seats to the Russians.
+However, with the recent apparition of the Crew Dragon capsule, developed by SpaceX, it is very improbable for the United States to buy more seats from the Russians.
 As it has already demonstrated on diverse occasions, SpaceX’s capsule is capable of supplying the ISS and to takes humans there.
 Nowadays, the Soyuz fulfils the necessities of the Russian Federal Space Agency and its commercial customers.

 Launching and landing

-To get its thrust, the Soyuz rockets burn kerosene and liquid oxygen as fuel.
+To get their thrust, the Soyuz rockets burn kerosene and liquid oxygen as fuel.
 The launchings of the Soyuz take place from the Baikonur Cosmodrome, in Kazakhstan.
 Before the rocket consumes all of the fuel that it has in its three stages, approximately 15 minutes pass.
 However, the time it takes before docking to the ISS is of about six hours.

 Once the crew is prepared to return to Earth, they do it in the descent module of the Soyuz capsule.
 The capsule uses the atmosphere to reduce considerably its initial speed, and, as it approaches the surface, different resources are used to slow it down even more.
 After using the atmosphere to brake, the Soyuz capsule unfolds two parachutes of small dimensions, which slow down the capsule to a speed of about 80 metres per second.

 At this point, the main parachuted opens, with a surface of about 1,000 m2.
-This allows the capsule to enter in a stable descent with a speed of between 6 or 7 metres per second (25 kilometres per hour).
+This allows the capsule to enter a stable descent with a speed of between 6 or 7 metres per second (25 kilometres per hour).
 If all goes as planned, then the capsule effectuates a series of pre-landing operations, which include the ejection of the thermal shield, which leave in sight six motors using solid fuel.

 At an altitude of between 1.1 and 0.8 metres from the surface, these motors come into effect.
 This slows the capsule to a speed between 0 and 3 metres per second.
 It is important to note that the Soyuz land on solid ground, and not on the sea like the other capsules.